systopia/de.systopia.campaign/USERDOC.md

 This tool enables you to quickly create copies of a single campaign or nested campaigns.

 - *Include subtree*: Enabling this checkbox will create a copy of the currently selected campaign including all subcampaigns of it.
 Disabling it will only clone the current campaign.
-- *Title Match Pattern*: When cloning a subset of campaigns CiviFundraiser will scan the titles of all affected campaigns for this pattern and change all occurrences with the *Title Replacement Pattern*.
+- *Title Match Pattern*: When cloning a subset of campaigns Campaign-Manager will scan the titles of all affected campaigns for this pattern and change all occurrences with the *Title Replacement Pattern*.
 	- For example: The campaign "Holiday Campaign 2015" with a *Title Match Pattern* "/2015/" and a *Title Replacement Pattern* "2016" will change the Title of the clone to "Holiday Campaign 2016".
 - *Start Date Offset*/*End Date Offset*: The start (or end-) date of all affected campaigns will be offset by this value.
 	- Other possible valid values are: "+5 weeks", "12 day", "-7 weekdays", but it is recommended to use days.